 1. Avoid jets of water for the initial ‘rinse down.’
 If you must use a hose, use a gentle SPRAY.
 Jets of water can force water and debris into bearings, the drive train, etc. making them wear down faster.

 3. Wash down your bike with water, soap, and a soft bristled brush.

 4. Use chain lube.
 Lots of brands.
 Brief explanation about dry versus wet lube:

 – A dry lube’s basic purpose is to be applied wet but dry off to form a smooth, dirt-repelling coat on your chain.
 They can be wax-based or teflon based.
 However, these lubes can wash off in wet weather.

 The frequency of cleaning is critical; cleaning your bike once the symptoms of severe drive train wear appear is moot.
 The entire point of cleaning is to perform it frequently and consistently enough to delay the onset of component wear.
 The past year has allowed me to commute about 80 miles a week (16 miles a day, 5 days a week), and with these distances, I found that I cleaned my bike about once a month (~every 300 miles on paved roads, SoCal weather, a.k.a. no weather).
+You may want to clean your bike more often, particularly if it is used on dirtier terrain or if it is a mountain bike.
 The first signs I pay attention to that signal the need for cleaning comes from the drive train: